dmungin/gloomhaven-scenario-tree-ng/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+To build for GitHub Pages run `npm run build`.
+Build artifacts will be stored in `docs/` and have the correct base href.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).